-Notice of program discontinuance.
+2.3.1 Notice of program discontinuance.

-After the Board of Regents has approved a proposal by the university to discontinue a program, the appropriate academic dean or vice president of the program, center, institute, school, department, college, campus, or site shall give written notice of the discontinuance to all persons, including, students in the program, center, institute, school, department, college, campus, or site.
-A minimum of one full year, beginning July 1, shall pass from the time a final decision is made to close an academic program to the actual program discontinuance.
+After the Utah Board of Higher Education has approved a proposal by the university to discontinue a program, the appropriate dean or vice president of the program, center, institute, school, department, college, campus, or site will give written notice of the discontinuance to all persons, including students, in the program, center, institute, school, department, college, campus, or site.
+A minimum of one (1) full year, beginning July 1, will pass from the time a final decision is made to close an academic program to the actual program discontinuance.

-Definition of termination and reduction in status.
+2.3.2 Termination and reduction in status.

-Termination means the ending of employment of a tenured faculty member (or one with a term appointment) for medical incapacity, program discontinuance, financial crisis, or financial exigency [see also Policy 407.2.1(5)].
+Termination means the ending of employment of a tenured faculty member (or one with a term appointment) for medical incapacity, program discontinuance, financial crisis, or financial exigency (see also Policy 407.2.1.5, Dismissal).
 Reduction in status means a decrease in annual time the faculty member is contracted to the university.

-Notice of termination or reduction in status.
+2.3.3 Notice of termination or reduction in status.

-In addition to the general notice in Policy 406.2.3(1), the president shall give tenured and tenure-track faculty members in the discontinued program, center, institute, school, department, college, campus, or site formal notice of termination or reduction in status as follows: (a) if the appointee is untenured and in the first year of service, notice shall be given at least three months prior to termination or reduction in status; (b) if the appointee is untenured and in the second year of service, notice shall be given at least six months prior to termination or reduction in status; (c) if the appointee is tenured or is untenured but in the third or subsequent years of service, notice shall be given at least 12 months prior to termination or reduction in status; (d) the length of notice for faculty with term appointments as defined in Policy 401.4 shall be parallel to that for the untenured faculty described above, with the exception of those term appointees with research or federal research ranks; termination of these faculty is coincident with and contingent upon the termination date of their extramural funding; if their funding extends beyond that of a discontinued program, they may be reassigned to another program and (e) appointees with specialized functions as defined in Policy 401.6 shall be parallel to that for the tenured and tenure-eligible faculty described above.
+In addition to the general notice in Policy 406.2.31, Notice of Program Discontinuance, the president will give tenured and tenure-eligible faculty members in the discontinued program, center, institute, school, department, college, campus, or site formal notice of termination or reduction in status as follows: (a) if the appointee is untenured and in the first (1st) year of service, notice will be given at least three (3) months prior to termination or reduction in status; (b) if the appointee is untenured and in the second (2nd) year of service, notice will be given at least six (6) months prior to termination or reduction in status; (c) if the appointee is tenured or is untenured but in the third (3rd) or subsequent years of service, notice will be given at least twelve (12) months prior to termination or reduction in status.
+The length of notice from the president for faculty with term appointments as defined in Policy 401.4, The Faculty with Term Appointments, will be parallel to that for the untenured faculty described above, with the exception of those term appointees with research or federal research ranks; termination of these faculty is coincident with and contingent upon the termination date of their extramural funding; if their funding extends beyond that of a discontinued program, they may be reassigned to another program.

-Relocation.
+2.3.4 Relocation.

-During a grace period of three years, and with the assistance of the appropriate administrators (e.g., academic deans, department heads or supervisors, vice president for extension and agriculture, and, where applicable, chancellor or regional campus dean) and the consent of the receiving department, every reasonable and good faith effort will be made to enable the affected faculty members who wish to do so to obtain suitable positions for which they are qualified elsewhere in the university.
-Tenured faculty members terminated through program discontinuance shall, for a period of three years following the date of their final salary payment, receive special consideration among candidates with comparable qualifications for any vacant and funded university position for which they apply and are qualified.
+During a grace period of three (3) years, and with the assistance of the appropriate administrators (e.g., deans, department heads or supervisors or the vice president for extension) and the consent of the receiving department, every reasonable and good faith effort will be made to enable the affected faculty members who wish to do so to obtain suitable positions for which they are qualified elsewhere in the university.
+Tenured faculty members terminated through program discontinuance will , for a period of three (3) years following the date of their final salary payment, receive special consideration among candidates with comparable qualifications for any vacant and funded university position for which they apply and are qualified.

-Faculty employment after program reinstatement.
+2.3.5 Faculty employment after program reinstatement.

-If a terminated program or position is reinstated, tenured faculty members terminated through program discontinuance shall have the right of immediate reinstatement for a period of three years following the final salary payment.
+If a terminated program or position is reinstated, tenured faculty members terminated through program discontinuance will , for a period of three (3) years following the final salary payment, have the right of immediate reinstatement.

-Appeal.
+2.3.6 Appeal.